alorman/WLED-working-fork/usermods/ASL_v2/readme.md

 - **Live mode**: the [WMATA TrainPositions API](https://developer.wmata.com/) (requires an API key), or
-- **Sim mode**: an offline schedule simulator (a train departs every *headway* interval between the open and close times and moves along a per-segment cumulative timetable).
+- **Sim mode**: an offline schedule simulator (a train departs every *headway* interval between the open and close times — every *rush hour headway* inside the morning/evening rush windows — and moves along a per-segment cumulative timetable).

 This is the modern self-contained port of the original `ASL_v2` usermod (branch `asl-variable-station-sim-delays`), which required edits to `wled.h`,